padeir0/anu/abc/readme.md

   High level operations (array append, New, slice, etc) Only simple numerical literals
   All complex literals are destructured (array and product literals)
-    have a instruction that creates a tuple: make 1, 2, 3 -> t
+    _new + insertion One by one
-  CFG with only conditional and direct branching ('return' is a instruction) Product access is inlined in a single operand (easier to lower) Borrow Checking
+  CFG with only conditional and direct branching ('return' is a instruction) Product access is inlined in a single operand (easier to lower) Unique Checking
-  Uses HIR to validate affinity of references
+  Uses HIR to validate uniqueness of references Analises lifetimes and annotates HIR
-  Analises lifetimes and inserts frees where it sees fit (may be another pass) Raises warnings for unused variables
+  Raises warnings for unused variables
-HIR -> LIR Transformation
-  Flat types
-  Operations only on basic types
+Lowering A
+  Converts maps and related operations to simpler data types Inserts allocs and frees
+  Only basic operations
-    High level operations like copy, append, free, new* are destructured into simple procedure calls Type-related operations like comparison, hashing etc are destructured too Index based access into objects
+    High level operations like copy, append, free, new* are destructured into simple procedure calls Type-related operations like comparison, hashing etc are destructured too (when SIMD is introduced, some of these operations might be linked later) Lowering B: HIR -> LIR Transformation
+  Planar types
+  Converts arrays to Ptr -> [size, cap, items...]
+  Index based access into objects
+  Operations only on basic, Ptr and Proc types
-LIR -> MDIR Transformation (reuse Millipascal's backend) Blobby objects
+Resalloc: LIR -> MDIR Transformation (reuse Millipascal's backend) Blobby objects
   Address based access into objects
   Explicit stack frame management